geogardenclub/geogardenclub.github.io/docs/develop/deployment.md

 ```

 The fix was to open XCode, go to the Signing and Capabilities page, and login again.

+#### 2. iOS version Error

+I encountered "issues" when running the Transporter which prevented the ggc_app.ipa from being uploaded to App Store Connect.
+The error message involved an incorrect/missing MinimumOSVersion.
+To fix it, I eventually had to make sure the MinimumOSVersion was set to the same value (15) in all of the following places:

+1. In XCode > General > Minimum Deployments
+2. In XCode > Build Settings > Deployment > iOS Deployment Target
+3. In ggc_app/ios/Flutter/AppFrameworksInfo.plist (key: MinimumOSVersion)
+4. In ggc_app/ios/Podfile (platform: ios)

 :::

 ### Create a release branch